E-junkie Shopping Cart and Digital Delivery

 Or, I pretend to.

 Armed with a fistful of tissues I wipe my eyes and feign bawling.
 A lot.
-He approaches in haste.
-From me: Zero eye contact.
+He approaches in haste (of course, because he’s ready to kill me).

-Peripherally, I see him.
-He edges up to my blind spot.
 He’s poised.
 He peers.
 He notices me.
-He witnesses total hysteria. …and then…mercifully… backs off.
-(Perhaps I turned into a 3 gallon bucket of mess and he only has a 2 gallon bucket that day.)
+He witnesses total hysteria. …and then…mercifully… eases off.
+(Perhaps I turned out to be a 3 gallon bucket of mess and he only has a 2 gallon bucket that day.)

 Yes, I counted on his attitude changing once he thought something else was going on with me.
+Something mental.
+Something suicidal or wickedly moronic–barely thwarted by his quick reflexes.

 Shock and bawl.